alexdebrie/awesome-dynamodb/README.md

 - [NoSQL Architect](https://volisoft.org/ddb.html).
 NoSQL Architect is a fully automated schema generator and cost optimization tool for single-table designs in DynamoDB.
 - [DynamoSharp](https://github.com/ChrixApp/DynamoSharp).
 DynamoSharp is an ORM for C# with a focus on single-table design.
 - [Dynamo-ts](https://github.com/hexlabsio/dynamo-ts).
 DynamoDB + TypeScript made simple - An easier way to interact with DynamoDb using TypeScript
+- [DynamoDB Cost Calculator](https://calculator.scylladb.com/).
+DynamoDB cost analyzer that helps developers understand what their workloads will actually cost

 ## Uses